HomeBlogSolarSolar Panel Lifespan in BC: A Homeowner’s 25-Year Guide

 How Do Solar Panel Warranties Work?

-A solar panel comes with two distinct warranties: a product warranty and a performance warranty.
-The product warranty covers defects in materials and workmanship, typically for a period of 12 to 25 years.
-The performance warranty guarantees the panel's electricity production will not fall below a specified level over a longer period, usually 25 to 30 years.
+A solar panel comes with two distinct warranties: a product coverage and a performance guarantee.
+The product coverage covers defects in materials and workmanship, typically for a period of 12 to 25 years.
+The performance guarantee guarantees the panel's electricity production will not fall below a specified level over a longer period, usually 25 to 30 years.
+You may also find our article on Solar Panel Degradation in BC: A Homeowner's 2026 Guide helpful.

 Understanding these warranties is crucial.
-The product warranty protects you against manufacturing flaws, such as a faulty junction box or frame failure.
-The performance warranty, which is arguably more important for your financial returns, guarantees a certain level of output.
-For example, a common performance warranty might guarantee 90% of rated output at year 10 and 80% at year 25.
+The product coverage protects you against manufacturing flaws, such as a faulty junction box or frame failure.
+The performance guarantee, which is arguably more important for your financial returns, guarantees a certain level of output.
+For example, a common performance guarantee might guarantee 90% of rated output at year 10 and 80% at year 25.
 This ensures your investment continues to pay off as expected.

 Warranty TypeWhat It CoversTypical Length (in BC)